uha0001/Scripting_project/README.md

 ### Step 6: Identify extent of Horizontal Gene Transfer (HGT).

+Alien_hunter is a program that uses the k-means clustering to calculate scores for each of the genomic sequences following the sliding window approach.

 ### Instructions for installation:
 This step is optional to the analysis of horizontally transferred regions:
 In order to identify the horiontally transferred regions we will be using alien hunter with the raw sequences.
-Link to alien_hunter: ```wget ftp://ftp.sanger.ac.uk/pub/resources/software/alien_hunter/alien_hunter.tar.gz```
+Link to download alien_hunter to ASC account: ```wget ftp://ftp.sanger.ac.uk/pub/resources/software/alien_hunter/alien_hunter.tar.gz```

 The download is described in "install_alien_hunter.sh" script

 ### Instructions for usage:
-Before running the alien_hunter make sure to move into the Alien_hunter-1.7 folder along with the data files.
+Before running the alien_hunter make sure to move into the Alien_hunter-1.7 folder along with the data files (w/ extension .fna.

 The process is described in the "horizontal_gene_transfer.sh" script.
+This script needs to be submitted in the queue system.

-Output will generate a histogram in the text format giving the proportions of the horizontally tranferred regions.
+Output will generate a histogram in the text format and raw scores in the output file w./.sco giving the proportions of the horizontally tranferred regions.